Charles-Antoine Lamoral de Ligne-La Trémoïlle: Background

 Charles-Antoine was born in Boulogne-sur-Mer, France, in 1946.
 He studied law at the Institut Catholique de Paris and hotel administration and management at Cornell University.
 He is the son of the late Jean Charles, Prince de Ligne de La Trémoïlle and Maria del Rosario de Lambertye-Gerbéviller (1922-2023).

 He is third cousin once removed of Michel, head of the House of Ligne through their shared descent from Eugène, 8th Prince of Ligne.
 Like all members of the Ligne family, he holds the title of prince in the Belgian nobility and the style of Highness.

 His branch of the Ligne family are heirs in the female line of the House of La Trémoïlle, which held the rare rank of prince étranger during France's ancien régime, as pretenders to the crown of Naples.

 Marriage and children

-He married, firstly, Lady Moira Beatrice Forbes, daughter of Arthur Forbes, 9th Earl of Granard and Marie Madeleine de Faucigny-Lucinge, on 7 October 1971 and were divorced in 1975.
+He married, firstly, Lady Moira Beatrice Forbes, daughter of Arthur Forbes, 9th Earl of Granard and Princess Marie Madeleine de Faucigny-Lucinge (née Maurel, widow of Prince Humbert de Faucigny-Lucinge), on 7 October 1971 and were divorced in 1975.

 He married, secondly, Princess Alyette Isabelle Odile Marie de Croÿ, daughter of Prince Rodolphe de Croÿ, and Odile de Bailleul, on 23 January 1976.
 They had two sons: